jackyhuynh/ScienceBlog/README.md

-# Research on Digital Impact Human Brain
+# blog on computer affect human brain

 This blog contain several research paper on how digital devices impact children's activities.
 This is a simple blog website build with Flask, Python, Jinja, HTML and CSS.